Swiatek fights off Muchova in thriller for third French Open title

 Swiatek’s latest coronation caps another dominant two weeks on the clay in Paris, where her record stands at 28 wins and two losses in five visits.

-Muchova, at 43 in the world, was the fourth lowest ranked woman to reach the French Open final, her first championship match at a major.
+“This was so close and yet so far, that’s what happens when you play one of the best,” said a tearful Muchova.

-Swiatek, then just 19, was ranked 54 when she lifted her first trophy – three years after Jelena Ostapenko’s shock triumph.
-Muchova’s compatriot Renata Tomanova was runner-up in 1976.
+“The feeling is a little bitter, but to call myself a Grand Slam finalist is amazing.”

-However, the unseeded Czech had won all five matches in her career against players in the top three – four of them at Grand Slams – having stunned Aryna Sabalenka in the semi-finals.
+The unseeded Czech came into the final having won all five matches in her career against players in the top three – four of them at Grand Slams – after stunning Aryna Sabalenka in the semi-finals.

-On guard against an underdog with a habit of taking those down at the top, Swiatek quickly applied pressure on the 26-year-old Muchova.
+On guard against an underdog with a habit of taking those down at the top, Swiatek quickly applied pressure on the 26-year-old Muchova, playing her biggest match of an injury-hit career.

 A miscued forehand from Muchova gave the Pole two break points in the second game which she took with minimal fuss.